 If you have high electricity bills, installing a 3,000 watt (3 kilowatt) solar energy system on your home can be a great way to significantly reduce your monthly costs.
 In order to maximize your long-term solar savings, you want to be confident that you’re getting a good price for your solar energy investment.
 The best way to feel confident about your purchase: compare multiple offers for 3 kW solar systems against the prices that other solar shoppers in your area have been offered.
 Learn more about the cost of a 3 kW solar system in your area, the amount of electricity you can expect your 3 kW system to produce, and the smartest way to shop for solar in EnergySage’s guide to 3 kW solar panel systems.

 How much does a 3kW solar system cost in 2019?

-3kW solar panel system cost: What are solar shoppers paying in your state?
+3kW solar system cost: What are solar shoppers paying in your state?

 To understand the range of prices that solar shoppers are paying for 3 kW solar energy systems across the United States, we analyzed solar quotes from the EnergySage Solar Marketplace.
 EnergySage makes it possible to shop for the right home solar panel system at the right price by comparing multiple offers from solar installers in your area.

 Even if you live in an area without additional solar incentives or rebates, you can ensure that you get the best price for your solar panel system by reviewing offers from multiple solar companies.
 Homeowners who compare solar offers on the EnergySage Solar Marketplace generally save 20 percent simply by reviewing multiple solar options from different companies.

-How much does a 3,000 watt solar system cost in my state?
+How much does a 3 kW system cost in my state?

 |State||3 kW solar system price range|